youngilk1024/youngilk1024.github.io/category/projects.md

 <p class="message">
     <b> Execution integrity for Low‑end IoT devices (EILID) @ <i>UC Irvine</i></b><br>
     <span style="font-size:80%">
-    (In submission)
     Atop CASU, we have designed and implemented the control-flow integrity (CFI) technique to thwart runtime attacks.
     With instrumentation techniques at compile-time and a shadow stack securely supported by CASU hardware, we achieved backward-edge and function-level forward-edge CFI.
-    It is implemented on the Basys 3 board (synthesized with openMSP430) and its overhead is also analyzed.
+    EILID [DATE'2025] is implemented on the Basys 3 board (synthesized with openMSP430) and its overhead is also analyzed.
   </span>
 </p>